-The Agency has outstanding bonds payable of \$2,176,054 at June 30, 2007, an increase from the prior year of \$59,236 due to the accretion of principal on convertible capital appreciation bonds and capital appreciation bonds of \$68,196, offset by a principal payment of \$19,260, and the issuance and sale of the 2007 Bonds in the aggregate principal amount of \$10,300 as detailed in note 7 to the financial statements.
-All of the Agency's toll revenue, less certain expenses, as defined in the indentures of trust, is pledged to repay these bonds.
+The Agency has outstanding bonds payable of \$2,002,067 at June 30, 2007, an increase from the prior year of \$31,795 due to the accretion of principal on convertible capital appreciation bonds and capital appreciation bonds totaling \$47,315, offset by a principal payment of \$15,520.
+All of the Agency's toll revenue, less certain expenses, as defined in the indentures of trust, are pledged to repay these bonds.
+There were no changes to the debt structure during FY 2007.